Shashwat1524/ESP_MOCAP_Drone_Flight_Controller/README.md

 git clone https://github.com/micro-ROS/micro_ros_espidf_component
 ```
 Note: This repository is not owned by the author of this project.

-Setting up micro-ROS
-Once the micro-ROS repository is cloned, perform the following steps:
+**Once the micro-ROS repository is cloned, perform the following steps:**

 ```bash
 idf.py set-target esp32